 But King’s Quest IV also advanced the state of the art of adventure gaming in other, less tech-centric ways.
 As evidenced by its prominent subtitle The Perils of Rosella, its protagonist is female.
 Hard as it may seem to believe today, when more adventure games than not seem to star women, this fact made King’s Quest IV almost unique in its day; Infocom’s commercially unsuccessful but artistically brilliant interactive romance novel Plundered Hearts is just about the only point of comparison that leaps to mind.
 Roberta confessed to no small trepidation over the choice at the time of King’s Quest IV‘s release: “I know it will be just fine with the women and girls who play the game, but how it will go over with some of the men, I don’t know.”
 She also admitted to some ambivalence about her choice in purely practical terms, stemming from differing expectations that are embedded so deeply in our culture that they’re often hard to spot at all until we’re confronted with them.

 I have a lot of deaths in my games.
 My characters always die from falling or being thrown into a cauldron or something.
 And I always like to have them die in a funny way.
-It didn’t seem right; I don’t why.
+It didn’t seem right; I don’t know why.
 I guess it’s because she’s a girl, and you don’t think a girl should be treated that way.
 But I got used to that too, until there was one death I had to deal with last week that I was real uncomfortable with.
 Was it throwing her in the cauldron?
 I’m not sure, but it was some death that seemed particularly unfeminine, not right.

 And girls die differently.
 I discovered lots of these things, like the way she falls, which has to be different from the way a guy falls.
 It’s been an experience.
 And I think that men will find it fun and different because it’s from a different point of view.